Atukuri Molla: Later life

 Returning to her native village, Molla entrusted her Ramayana, which was already dedicated to Sri Kantha Malleswara, to the temple authorities.
 As her life's mission was over, she took leave of the deity as also of the village folk and left for Srisailam to spend the rest of her life performing great austerities.
 During her last days she also spent a great deal of time preaching to those seekers of God who came to her for inspiration and enlightenment.
 Molla went into Mahasamadhi about A.D.
-1530 at the ripe age of ninety years.
+1530 aged 90.
 Though Molla's physical body is gone, her life will continue to be a living example for ages to come.
 The poems Molla composed throughout her life are sung wherever Telugu is spoken, throughout the country.
 Their simplicity and intense spiritual fervour have made them popular in the past five hundred years.